razee-io/ClusterSubscription/README.md

  RAZEE_ORG_KEY: "orgApiKey-...."
 ```

-Updates to the ConfigMap require a restart of your `clustersubscription` pod
+Updates to the ConfigMap and Secret require a restart of your `clustersubscription` pod